 The checklist gives you a basic idea of where to start without the fire hose effect.
 So that when you are first getting going on this, you can see there's just so much to do.
 I think it's good to just break it down.

 Just A Step At A Time

 Just a final question for you.
-What have you found is the most challenging after the draft is complete?
+What have you found is the most challenging next step after first draft complete?
 Have you found where you have reached a particular step and aren't sure how to go further?

 You might check out some of the other blogs that I have posted.
-They address a wide variety of questions upon how best to go about this entire process.
+They address a wide variety of questions on how best to go about this entire process.

 I find it very exciting and there's no need to be drowned in all the different options.
 We just move one step at a time and you are asking the right questions.

 You have reached the point that you've got your manuscript and just want to know what to do next.
 I have put out over 170 ebooks myself onto Amazon.